cayoten/cayoten/README.md

 ## Howdy!
 I'm Cade. 🌊

-- 🐦‍⬛ he/they • gay • crow • adult
+- 🐦‍⬛ he/they • gay • 20's
-- 🐍 intermediate developer in javascript and python
+- 🐍 intermediate developer in javascript
 - ☕ plant-lover and coffeeholic
 - 🦦 passionate in community management